MicrosoftDocs/connected-spaces/articles/ase-connect.md

      ![Screenshot of Windows Powershell window.](media/ase-connect-powershell.jpg "Screenshot of Windows Powershell window")

-5. Change your directory to the Customer folder containing all the scripts using this command:
+5. Change your directory to the customer folder containing all the scripts using this command:

      ![Screenshot of cd command.](media/ase-connect-change-directory.jpg "Screenshot of cd command")